10 Lesser-known Murder Mysteries That Remain Unsolved

 4 Diao Aiqing

-The woman notified the police, where-after officers found more human remains in two other areas.
-The body parts totalled over 2000 pieces and a boiled head and limbs were also found.
+The woman notified the police, and officers found more human remains in two other areas.
+The body parts totaled over 2,000 pieces and a boiled head and limbs were also found.
 It was eventually established that the remains were those of 19-year old university student, Diao Aiqing.
-Diao went missing on 10 January 1996 after getting into a fight with other students at the university over the use of electrical appliances.
+Diao went missing on January 10, 1996 after getting into a fight with other students at the university over the use of electrical appliances.
 She was never seen again.

 Police launched a massive investigation but to date, Diao’s killer is still unknown and the motive for her gruesome murder remains elusive.